oroinc/documentation/user/storefront/account/shopping-lists/registered.rst

 **Flow 2**

-1. Click on the drop-down icon |IcChevronDown| located in the **Add to** button next to each product.
+1. Click on the drop-down icon |ChevronDown-SVG| located in the **Add to** button next to each product.
 2. Select **Create New Shopping List**.
 3. Give the list a name and click **Create**.